Vindexus/HeresyWorld/classes/arbitrator.md

   - They pass out from the pain
   - They add information they think you want to hear
   - They resist for longer than you'd planned
+  - They attract the attention of those nearby

 ### Take Them Alive
 When you **successfully hit a vulnerable opponent** you can attempt to disable them instead of dealing damage.
 Roll+STR, on a 7+ they are incapacitated.
 On a 7-9 choose 1: